DiskKun/gbasm/README.md

-# x86asm
+# gbasm
-My x86 assembly projects, might I do any.
+My Game Boy assembly projects, might I do any.